-Oak Tree Clinic was situated on the ground floor with wide doors for easy access for people with mobility issues.
+Innermost Health Clinic was situated on the ground and first floors with wide doors and lift for easy access for people with mobility issues.
 The entrance was controlled by an intercom system and only people with appointments were granted entry.

 The clinic environment was well maintained and free from obvious hazards, it was also warm and welcoming.
 The general ambience in the waiting room was of a high standard and thought had been put into the layout.
+We saw a Health and Safety risk assessment which had been recently reviewed.